privong/papers-in-markdown/aastex62/demo.md

 ## Tables {#sec:tables}

 This tool will pass \LaTeX\ tables through `pandoc` to the chosen \LaTeX\ parser.
-Thus, any tables which are part of \aastex\ will work for producing pdfs.
+Thus, any tables which are part of \aastex\ will work for producing PDFs.
 However, those will not propagate through to other output formats with which `pandoc` is compatible.

 [Table @tbl:storms] is an example of a `pandoc` Markdown "simple table".